isadri/inception/README.md

 ### What is left to the daemon?

-The daemon is capable of pushing and pulling images, implementing the Docker API, authentication, security…
+The daemon is capable of pushing and pulling images, implementing the Docker API, authentication, security, etc.

 ## Images

 An image is read-only package that contains everything you need to run an application.
 It includes application code, application dependencies, a minimal set of OS constructs, and metadata.
 A single image can be used to start one or more containers.

 You can think of images as similar to classes.
-You can create one or more objects from a class, same for images, you can create one or more containers from an image.
+You can create one or more objects from a class.
+Same for images, you can create one or more containers from an image.

 You get container images by *pulling* them from a *registry*.
 The most common registry is Docker Hub but others exist.
 The *pull* operation downloads an image to your local Docker host where Docker can use it to start one or more containers.

 Images are made up of multiple *layers* that are stacked on top of each other and represented as a single object, and each identified by a unique hash.
-Inside of the image is a cut-down operating system (OS) and all of the files and dependencies required to run an application.
+Inside of the image is a cut-down operating system (part of the OS) and all of the files and dependencies required to run an application.

 ### Images and containers

 ![Screenshot from 2024-02-08 17-53-45](https://github.com/isadri/inception/assets/116354167/f270653e-fec3-43da-b71a-2b7686a4e26a)

-You use the ‘docker run’ and docker service create commands to start one or more containers from a single image.
+You use the `docker run` and `docker service create` commands to start one or more containers from a single image.
 Once you’ve started a container from an image, the two constructs become dependent on each other, and you cannot delete the image until the last container using it has been stopped and destroyed.

 ### Images are usually small